 Our organizational mission is to cultivate a culture of civic engagement throughout the state of Mississippi.
 Since its inception, Mississippi Votes has evolved and grown by intentionally incorporating research and evaluation and by deeply listening to the people of Mississippi.
 We have strengthened our leadership and outreach across the state; tested, updated and deepened our organizing model, and incorporated programming that best reflects the people of Mississippi.
 We aim to empower people across the state, especially those who are most often unheard.

 We are a nonpartisan civic engagement organization composed of intergenerational synergy.
 We trust, value, and adhere to the leadership of young people and are invested in the forward progression of the state of Mississippi.
 We believe that holistic civic engagement in our state is the most critical piece in attaining true democracy.
 It is our belief that Mississippi Votes' programming and approach to place-based community organizing evokes a spirit of self-determination in the hearts of Mississippians that urges them to move beyond the voter registration tables, to the polls, and into positions of power.

 We value the place, our people and the context of our sacred work that centers the truth of our past to restoratively and regeneratively create a liveable, sustainable and welcoming state for us and our futures.

-We believe healthy policymaking processes demands wider engagement in vigorous, data-driven, and constructive public discourse about these and other critical issues facing Mississippians.
+- We believe healthy policymaking processes demand wider engagement in vigorous, data-driven, and constructive public discourse about these and other critical issues facing Mississippians.